veyW/PonomarovaLab/index.md

 {% capture text %}

-We are intrigued by intericate connections of central metabolic pathways.
+We are intrigued by the intricate connections of central metabolic pathways.
 Why are they built this way?
 How does their function affect organismal physiology?
-To understand the logic behind the metabolic network architecture we use a renowned model organism nematode _Caenorhabditis elegans_ and its bacterial diet.
+To understand the logic behind the architecture of the metabolic network, we use the renowned model organism, the nematode _Caenorhabditis elegans_, along with its bacterial diet.
 Metabolomics and genetics are our favorite tools.

 {%
   include button.html